How to Gain Muscle: 7 Proven Beginner Tips

 These tips are general guidelines and advice for the novice lifter.
 If you really want to reach your goals and get serious in the gym there's more to it than just picking up a bar and lifting it over your head.
 And, it takes time learning what works best for your schedule and your body.

-But, I hope after reading this you have a better understanding where to start because there is always an open spot for a new member to join the lifting family.
-We'll all be waiting at the finish line for you.
+But, I hope after reading this you have a better understanding of where to start because there is always an open spot for a new member to join the lifting family.
+We?ll all be waiting at the finish line for you.